1566 Icarus: Project Icarus

 This project was an assignment by Paul Sandorff for his group of MIT systems engineering graduate students to devise a plan to use rockets to deflect or destroy Icarus in the case that it was found to be on a collision course with planet Earth.
 Time magazine ran an article on the endeavor in June 1967 and the following year the student report was published as a book.

 The students' plan relied on the new Saturn V rocket, which did not make its first flight until after the report had been completed.
 During the course of their study, the students visited the Kennedy Space Center, Florida, where they were so impressed with the Vehicle Assembly Building that they wrote of "the awesome reality" that had "completely erased" their doubts over using the technology associated with the Apollo program and Saturn rockets.

 The final plan hypothesized that six Saturn V rockets (appropriated from the then-current Apollo program) would be used, each launched at variable intervals from months to hours away from impact.
-Each rocket was to be fitted with a single 100-megaton nuclear warhead as well as a modified Apollo Service Module and uncrewed Apollo Command Module for guidance to the target.
+Each rocket was to be fitted with a single 100-megaton nuclear warhead (based on a theoretical design) as well as a modified Apollo Service Module and uncrewed Apollo Command Module for guidance to the target.
 The warheads would be detonated 30 meters from the surface, deflecting or partially destroying the asteroid.
 Depending on the subsequent impacts on the course or the destruction of the asteroid, later missions would be modified or cancelled as needed.
 The "last-ditch" launch of the sixth rocket would be 18 hours prior to impact.

 In fiction

-The report later served as the basis and inspiration for the 1979 science fiction film Meteor.
+The Project Icarus report later served as the basis and inspiration for the 1979 science fiction film Meteor.

 "Summertime on Icarus" is a science fiction short story by British writer Arthur C. Clarke.